petershin/liferay-learn/docs/commerce/latest/en/product-management/developer-guide/product-api-basics.md

    ![See that a new product has been added.](./product-api-basics/images/02.png)

 1. You can also call the The REST service using the Java client.
 Navigate out of the `curl` folder and into the `java` folder.
-Compile the source files with the following command:
+Compile the source files:

    ```bash
    javac -classpath .:* *.java
    ```

-1. Run the `Product_POST_ToCatalog` class with the following command.
+1. Run the `Product_POST_ToCatalog` class.
 Replace the `catalogId` value with your Catalog's ID:

    ```bash
    java -classpath .:* -DcatalogId=1234 Product_POST_ToCatalog